Mateo History, Family Crest & Coats of Arms

 Jean Mathieu, born in 1637, son of Jean and Isabelle (née Monnachau), was a French butcher that travelled from Angoulême, France to Canada in the 17th century.
 After arriving in Quebec he married Anne Du Tertre, born in 1654, daughter of Pierre and Louise-Anne (née Goulet), at Château-Richer on 19th November 1669.
 They settled together at Ange-Gardien until Anne's death on 14th April 1696.
 Jean passed away on 1st May 1699.

-Important Dates for the Mateo family
+Early History of the Mateo family

 This web page shows only a small excerpt of our Mateo research.
 Another 33 words (2 lines of text) covering the years 1286, 1682, 1808, 1810, and 1865 are included under the topic Early Mateo History in all our PDF Extended History products and printed products wherever possible.